TManzini/DebiasMulticlassWordEmbedding/README.md

 python debias.py 'data/w2vs/reddit.US.txt.tok.clean.cleanedforw2v.w2v' 'data/vocab/gender_attributes_optm.json' role -v -hard -soft -printLimit 500
 ```

-## Downstream
-In order to replicate our results you must use the embeddings that were generated in the Debiasing section (or you can simply download our pretrained and predebiased embeddings).
-These embeddings should be stored in ./Downstream/data/wvs/.

-Additionally, you must download the [conll2003 dataset](https://www.clips.uantwerpen.be/conll2003/ner/).
-This data should be segmented into train, test, and val files which should be stored in ./Downstream/data/conll2003/.

-After these files have been placed in the appropriate locations, you can replicate our results by running the ipython notebook ./Downstream/BiasEvalPipelineRunner.ipynb

 ## Cluster Bias Analysis
 To run the cluster bias analysis (based on [Gonen and Goldberg (2019)](https://arxiv.org/pdf/1903.03862.pdf)), run the following:
 ```